 Unless otherwise stated, each 30-credit module is assessed by a written assignment of 6,000 words.
 To complete the masters programme successfully, a pass of 50 must be achieved on each assignment.

-The dissertation is an original piece of work and should be of 12,000-15,000 words related to one of the selected modules on an approved topic.
+The dissertation is an original piece of work and should be of 15,000 words with a margin of 10% (or their equivalent) related to one of the selected modules on an approved topic.

 The course can be taken full-time over one academic year, with additional seminar support.
 You can view an example timetable but please note this is subject to change.